 Increasingly, countries around the world are recognizing that global warming, brought on by increased concentrations of methane in the atmosphere, poses a serious threat to their development.
 Approximately 50 percent of anthropogenic methane emissions come from the five sources targeted by the GMI:8

 - Agriculture (animal waste management) accounts for 3 percent of anthropogenic methane emissions.

 - Coal mining accounts for 9 percent of anthropogenic methane emissions.

 - Landfills account for 11 percent of anthropogenic methane emissions.

 Fortunately, the reduction potential from the sectors covered under the Initiative is significant, and numerous cost-effective technologies for capturing and using methane as a clean energy source (e.g., fuel for electricity generation, onsite energy, offsite gas sales) are available in every sector.
-More detailed information about methane mitigation opportunities and emission reduction potential in each sector can be found in the Global Methane Emissions and Mitigation Opportunities fact sheet (PDF, 4 pp, 899 KB).
+More detailed information about methane mitigation opportunities and emission reduction potential in each sector can be found in Global Methane Emissions and Mitigation Opportunities (PDF, 4 pp., 2.5 MB) (December 2015).

 1 Intergovernmental Panel on Climate Change (IPCC).
 2007.
 Assessment Report 4 (PDF, 22 pp, 1.9 MB).

 2 U.S. Environmental Protection Agency (U.S. EPA).
 2012.
 Global Anthropogenic Emissions of Non-CO2 Greenhouse Gases: 1990-2030.